Watson-Personal-Assistant/developer/_content/further-topics/login-with-IBMid.md

 `curl -X POST https://iam.ng.bluemix.net/oidc/introspect -H 'content-type: application/x-www-form-urlencoded' -d token=your-IAM-access-token`

+Note: if you get an return of **{"active":false}** from the curl command above, then you likely have pasted then entire JSON blob from the curl in step 2.
+There are many tokens returned in the JSON blob from the curl comand in step 2.

 ## Step 4: Send IDs and key to Watson Assistant team

 The last command should return a JSON blob containing many properties.
 Please use the value for `iam_id` from that JSON blob and your `IBMid` to send the following in an email to your Watson Assistant support representative.